hydroper-jet/lang/spec/1.0/source/src/overview/jetxml.md

 </k:Container>
 ```

-For the given example, `k:Container` inherits from the following abstract *Node* class from `org.k`:
+For the given example, `k:Container` inherits from the following abstract `Node` class from `org.k`:

 ```
 import jetxml.JetXML;
 public abstract class Node implements JetXML { /* ... */ }
 ```

-The example JetXML is used as follows in the `this package` module:
+The example JetXML is defined as follows in the `org.example` package:

 ```
-public use * from "ExampleJetXML";
+public use "ExampleJetXML";
 ```

 Explanatory comments: